SonarSource/sonar-training-examples/README.md

+# SonarQube Training Examples

 Several examples of analysis that demonstrate different use cases

-* complexity: Demonstrate difference between cyclomatic and cognitive complexity
+* [complexity](complexity/README.md): Demonstrate difference between cyclomatic and cognitive

-* coverage-metrics: Demonstrate the calculations for line, condition and overall coverage
+* [coverage-metrics](coverage-metrics/): Demonstrate the calculations for line, condition and overall coverage

-* size-metrics: Demonstrate the calculation of different size metrics (lines, loc, lines to cover, comment lines and comments %)
+* [size-metrics](size-metrics/): Demonstrate the calculation of different size metrics (lines, loc, lines to cover, comment lines and comments %)

-* metrics-without-scm: Demonstrate the SonarQube 7.1+ ability to compute metrics on new code even without SCM
+* [metrics-without-scm](metrics-without-scm/): Demonstrate the SonarQube 7.1+ ability to compute metrics on new code even without SCM